Healing Defective Traces

 Identifying faulty traces is straightforward using the

-megaradrp-overplot_traces
+megaradrp-overplot_traces script.

 (megara) $ megaradrp-overplot_traces reduced_image.fits master_traces.json